NORTH WALES COAST RAILWAY:THE

 Club Class with pantry and driving cab(A).

-but in 2008 they are being refomed and re-equipped in preparation for taking over North Wales 'business' services at the start of 2009.
+In 2008 they were reformed and re-equipped in preparation for taking over North Wales 'business' services at the start of 2009.

-A further change in late 2010 was the disbandment of four-car unit 221 144, its two centre vehicles being used to strengthen the other two 4-car sets to 5-car, while the two power cars are now stored as spares.
+A further change in late 2010 was the disbandment of four-car unit 221 144, its two centre vehicles being used to strengthen the other two 4-car sets to 5-car, while the two power cars were stored as spares.